MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/deep-dives/everything-about-shouldprocess.md

 }
 ```

-We add our own `-Force` switch as a parameter and use the `$Confirm` automatic parameter that is
+We add our own `-Force` switch as a parameter.
+The `-Confirm` parameter is automatically added
-available when adding `SupportsShouldProcess` in the `CmdletBinding`.
+when using `SupportsShouldProcess` in the `CmdletBinding`.

 ```powershell
 [CmdletBinding(